mah0001/metadata-editor-docs-v2/intro_about.md

 # About

-The Metadata Editor is a powerful and flexible open-source application designed to streamline the documentation of diverse data types, including statistical indicators, survey microdata, geographic raster and vector datasets, documents, images, videos, scripts, and more.
+The Metadata Editor is a powerful and flexible open-source application designed to streamline the documentation of data of diverse types, including statistical indicators, survey microdata, geographic raster and vector datasets, documents, images, videos, scripts, and more.
 It enables users to generate rich, structured metadata that complies with international metadata standards and schemas.
 Additionally, the application is designed for extensibility, allowing users to integrate new standards, schemas, and updated versions as they emerge.

 The Metadata Editor can be deployed as a stand-alone desktop application or as a server-based tool, supporting collaborative metadata curation within research institutions, statistical agencies, data repositories, and digital libraries.
 When operated on a server, it facilitates multi-user collaboration, version control, and centralized metadata management, enhancing the efficiency and consistency of documentation workflows.